kerm1t/PAuLaFAST/README.md

 Features
 - loading of .PCD as binary or ascii
-- 2 viewports to show processing stages or for comparison of two pointclouds.
+- 2 viewports to show processing stages or to compare pointclouds
 - ImGUI
 - modern OpenGL pipeline (GLfw)